Galapagos Island Hopping : Plan Your Own Adventure

 Arnaldo Tupiza Tortoise Breeding Centre

-The Tortoise Breeding Center of Isabela is located 1.5 km from Puerto Villamil and you can easily walk from town.
-Opened in 1995, in response to a major fire on Isabela that threatened the tortoise habitat the centre includes breeding groups of tortoises and returning young for return to the wild.
+The Tortoise Breeding Centre of Isabela is located 1.5 km from Puerto Villamil and you can easily walk from town.
+Opened in 1995, in response to a major fire on Isabela that threatened the tortoise habitat, the centre includes breeding groups of tortoises and returning young to the wild.
 It houses approximately 70 breeding adults and produces approximately 250 babies a year.

 Wall of Tears (Muro de las Lágrimas)

 San Cristóbal Island was one of our favourite places.
-It is not as laid back as Isabela and not quite so touristy as Santa Cruz.
-It is one of the easternmost island and one of the older islands.
+It is not as laid back as Isabela and not quite as touristy as Santa Cruz.
+It is one of the eastern most islands and one of the older islands.
 San Cristóbal also has an international airport; which we could walk to from our accommodation.

 To save time we took the small inter-island flight from Isabela; it was a great choice!